RYA Day Skipper Sail Practical

 As a guide we would recommend an absolute minimum of five days (or 100 nautical miles) of tidal waters yacht sailing experience as an active crew member.
 This requirement is usually obtained by taking the RYA Competent Crew training course.
 However, If you are short of a few days experience then why not try one of our weekend mile builders!

-We sometimes find that students with less than this level of experience may struggle to pass and complete the RYA Day Skipper Practical training course.
+We sometimes find that students with less than this level of experience may struggle to pass and complete the RYA Day Skipper Sail Practical training course.

 Seven people sitting on the side of a sailboat, smiling and enjoying a sunny day on the water.